 For question C4, provide the total number of domestic civilian by-mail ballots rejected, and then divide these into the following categories indicating the reason why the by-mail ballots were rejected.
-Use option C4p for any ballots that cannot be placed in the categories given in C4b through C4o.
-The numbers reported in C4b through C4p should sum to the total number of ballots rejected reported in C4a.
+Use options C4p-C4r for any ballots that cannot be placed in the categories given in C4b through C4o.
+The numbers reported in C4b through C4r should sum to the total number of ballots rejected reported in C4a.

 Category of By-Mail Ballots Total

 C4a.
 TOTAL number of domestic civilian by-mail ballots rejected

 C4b.
 Ballot not received on time/missed deadline

 C4c.
 No voter signature

 C4d.
 No witness signature

 C4e.
 Non-matching signature

 C4f.
 No election official's signature on ballot

 C4g.
 Ballot returned in an unofficial envelope

 C4h.
 Ballot missing from envelope

 C4i.
 Envelope not sealed

 C4j.
 No resident address on envelope

 C4k.
 Multiple ballots returned in one envelope

 C4I.
 Voter deceased

 C4m.
 Voter already voted in person

 C4n.
 First-time voter without proper identification

 C4o.
 No ballot application on record

 C4p.
-Other
+Other:

 C4q.
-Other
+Other:

 C4r.
-Other
+Other:

-C4 Comments: 1
+C4 Comments:

-Section D: Total Votes Cast and In-Person Voting
+Section D: In-Person Voting and Polling Operations

-The goal of Section D is to understand in-person voting and election administration in your jurisdiction.
+The goal of Section D is to understand in-person voting and polling operations in your jurisdiction.